 Research studies have shown that obesity surgery has some long-lasting benefits to the patients’ health and quality of life.
-When compared with patients who haven’t undergone a gastric sleeve surgery, or a gastric bypass surgery, or even a lap-band surgery, the ones who underwent a weight-loss surgical procedure fared much better physically, emotionally and socially.
+When compared with patients who haven’t undergone a gastric sleeve surgery, or gastric bypass surgery, or even a lap-band surgery, the ones who underwent a weight-loss surgical procedure fared much better physically, emotionally and socially.

-The studies also show that these patients who underwent a gastric bypass surgery, or a gastric sleeve surgery, or a lap-band surgery, rated themselves healthier and were less likely to report problems with mobility, pain, daily activities, social interactions and feelings of depression and anxiety — among other factors that can compromise a person’s well-being.
+The studies also show that these patients who underwent gastric bypass surgery, or gastric sleeve surgery, or lap-band surgery, rated themselves healthier and were less likely to report problems with mobility, pain, daily activities, social interactions and feelings of depression and anxiety — among other factors that can compromise a person’s well-being.

 Surgically induced weight loss has other equally significant medical benefits — normalizing blood sugar, blood pressure and blood lipid levels and curing sleep apnoea.
 Even though bariatric surgery has not been proven to cure Type 2 diabetes, it nearly always puts the disease into remission, and slows or prevents life-threatening damage that can be caused to heart and blood vessels.

 Even in the small percentage of patients who lose only little weight after bariatric surgery, there are significant metabolic benefits.
-Studies have shown that even a ‘modest’ weight loss of 5–10 percent results in reduction of cardiovascular risk factors and blood sugar abnormalities.
+Studies have shown that even a ‘modest’ weight loss of 5–10 percent results in a reduction of cardiovascular risk factors and blood sugar abnormalities.

 The two most popular surgical techniques — the gastric bypass and the gastric sleeve — have metabolic benefits that are above and beyond the benefit of weight loss, as both methods permanently reduce the size of the stomach.
 However, the gastric band procedure or the lap bad surgery, which is reversible, lacks these benefits unless patients achieve and maintain significant weight loss.